 By Anthony Caruso III | Publisher

 The Baltimore Orioles have re-signed first baseman, Chris Davis.
-He’s staying with the team after signing a seven-year, $161 million deal.
+After signing a seven-year, $161 million deal, he’s staying with the team.

 His contract does not have an opt-out clause, which means he’ll be with the team for the tenure of his contract.
 He also has a no-trade clause, as well.